Find members by call or SKCC number:

 Louis, AG5XU - TX - lwoff@sbcglobal.net

+I have been a ham since 1971.
+CW is a great way to communicate.
 It takes some practice to both send and receive while having fun at the same time.
 Speed is not as important as proper code that others can understand.
-Fluent in English and Portuguese QSO's and operated as a CW only ham in Brazil.
-Will be available for CW schedules mostly at evenings or nights.
-I can send via manual keyer anywhere from 5 to 15wpm emphasizing correct timing and using standard code abbreviations that facilitate the process.
+Will be available for CW schedules mostly evenings or nights.
+I can send via manual key anywhere from 5 to 15wpm emphasizing correct timing and using standard code abbreviations that facilitate the process.
+Just drop me an email to work out a schedule.

 Top